tsmarsh/blog/_posts/2016-04-26-Fixing-DRM.markdown

 This is already common on platforms like [YouTube](https://youtube.com) which already monitors the contents of their servers using identification algorithms.
-Policing remainss the job of conventional law enforcement and the original content holders, much as it is today.
+Policing remains the job of conventional law enforcement and the original content holders, much as it is today.
 But now they have a mechanism for judging if a copy is legitimate rather than assuming that all copies are unlawful.